servissivikman/Mixxx-Pioneer-DDJ-SB/README.md

 ## Description

-This is a basic mapping for Mixxx for the Pioneer DDJ-SB for 2 decks.
+This is a basic mapping for Mixxx for the Pioneer DDJ-SB (2 decks).
 The code is based on / forked from hrudham's project: Mixxx-Pioneer-DDJ-SR (https://github.com/hrudham/Mixxx-Pioneer-DDJ-SR).
 I've used the same methods but stripped it a bit so it works for my DDJ-SB and also, so the code is understandable to me.
 I'd like to understand what I implement.
 So I might have deleted some cool functionality from the original project...

 * It requires v1.11.
 Certain functionality will NOT work in previous versions.